Understanding how much home insurance you need

-Making sure you're properly protected on your home insurance policy involves checking the limits on four separate coverages: dwelling, personal property, liability and loss of use:
+Making sure you're properly protected on your home insurance policy involves checking the limits on five separate coverages: dwelling, other structures, personal property, liability, and loss of use.

 How much dwelling coverage do you need?

-Dwelling coverage protects the actual structure of your home (including your attached garage, porch, deck, and in-ground pool), so it's important to have the right amount of insurance.
+Dwelling coverage protects the actual structure of your home (including your attached garage, porch, deck, in-ground swimming pool, and more), so it's important to have the right amount of insurance.
 Coverage for the cost of rebuilding your home can be tricky because the amount you paid for your home usually differs from the cost to rebuild it.
-Moreover, the current market value of your home may be much more than what you have in dwelling coverage (for example, the fair market value of your home may be $200,000, but it may only cost $175,000 to rebuild it).
+Moreover, the current market value of your home may be much more than what you have in dwelling coverage.

-You can avoid having too little or too much dwelling coverage by doing your own homework when it comes to your home's replacement value.
-Consider the following questions and then follow-up with your agent or insurer if you have concerns about your policy's dwelling limit:
+You can avoid having too little or too much dwelling coverage by doing your homework when it comes to your home's replacement value.
+Consider the following questions and then follow up with your agent or insurer if you have concerns about your policy's dwelling limit:

-To help ensure you're adequately protected, ASI, one of the insurers in Progressive's network and part of our family of companies, uses a replacement cost estimator to help determine the right amount of dwelling coverage for your home.
+To help ensure you're adequately protected, Progressive Home, one of the insurers in Progressive's network and part of our family of companies, uses a replacement cost estimator to help determine the right amount of dwelling coverage for your home.

 How much personal property coverage do you need?

-Most home insurance policies contain "sublimits," which are limits within another limit.
-For instance, your engagement ring may be worth $10,000, but your insurer may have a $2,500 sublimit on jewelry.
-In those cases, additional coverage for particularly valuable items can be purchased by adding a "rider" to your policy.
+Most home insurance policies contain "sub-limits," which are limits within another limit.
+For instance, your engagement ring may be worth $10,000, but your insurer may have a $2,500 sub-limit on jewelry.
+In those cases, additional coverage for particularly valuable items can be purchased by "adding an insurance rider" to your policy.
 A rider, also known as "scheduling an item," will often require an appraisal or detailed description of the item.